vokomokum/foodcoops.net/README.md

 For production, you need proper SSL certificates.
 These are provided by [letsencrypt](https://letsencrypt.org).
 Set `DOMAIN` and make sure the DNS is setup correctly.
+Then remove `CERTBOT_DISABLED=1` from the environment and restart the certbot instance.

 ### Deployment